-Governor's Task Force on Mental Health: Principles to Guide Our Work (8/19/16)
+Governor's Task Force on Mental Health: Third Draft of Principles to Guide Our Work

-The Task Force's work will be shaped by a set of governing principles that have been developed by the Task Force members.
-This document was passed by the Task Force at their August 15, 2016 meeting.
+The Task Force's work will be shaped by a set of governing principles to be developed by the Task Force members.
+At their July 25th meeting, the Task Force suggested a few additional changes to the revised list.
+Those changes have been incorporated into this draft; changed sections are marked with an asterisk.